RocketChat/RC4Community/README.md

 ```
   port: env.int('PORT', 3000),
 ```
+The application is written on nextjs and deployable on all nextjs compatible microservices and scaled deployment platforms.

-Start frontend in a shell:
+Start the application in a shell:

 ```
 cd ../frontend